decaporg/decap-cms/website/content/docs/deploy-preview-links.md

 You may also want preview links for published content as a convenience.
 You can do this by providing a `site_url` in your configuration, which will be used in place of the deploy preview URL that a backend would provide for an unpublished entry.
-Just as for deploy preview links to unpublished content, inks to published content will use any `preview_path` values that are defined in the collection configurations.
+Just as for deploy preview links to unpublished content, links to published content will use any `preview_path` values that are defined in the collection configurations.

 Preview links for published content will also work if you are not using the editorial workflow.